TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Introduction

+Previous studies in ANNs~\cite{hu2018squeeze, woo2018cbam} have often utilized the attention mechanism as a means to address the challenges posed by multidimensional dynamic problems.
+The attention mechanism, inspired by human cognitive processes, enables the selective focus on relevant information while disregarding irrelevant data.
+This approach has shown promise in the realm of SNNs and merits further exploration~\cite{yao2021temporal}. {For instance, in the domain of neuroscience, an attention-based Spike-Timing-Dependent Plasticity (STDP) SNN was proposed by Bernert \textit{et al.}\cite{Bernert2018Dec} to solve the spike-sorting problem.} Furthermore, Yao \textit{et al.}\cite{yao2021temporal} incorporated a channel attention block into the temporal-wise input of an SNN, as depicted in Fig.~\ref{fig_general}-a, enabling the assessment of frame significance during training and the exclusion of irrelevant frames during inference.
+Despite employing attention solely in the temporal dimension, this attention mechanism significantly improves the network's performance.

-In this paper, we involve both temporal and channel attention mechanisms in SNNs, which is implemented by efficient 1-D convolution; Fig. \ref{fig_general}-b shows the whole structure, we argue that this cooperative mechanism can enhance the discrimination of the learned features.
+In this paper, we involve both temporal and channel attention mechanisms in SNNs, which is implemented by efficient 1-D convolution; Fig. \ref{fig_general}-b shows the whole structure, we argue that this cooperative mechanism can enhance the discrimination of the learned features, and can make the temporal-channel learning in SNNs becomes more easier.
+The main contribution of this work can be summarized as follows:

 \begin{enumerate} \item We introduce a plug-and-play block into SNNs by considering the temporal and channel attentions cooperatively, which model temporal and channel information in the same phase, achieving better adaptability and bio-interpretability.
-To the best of our knowledge, this is the first attempt to incorporate the temporal-channel attention mechanism into the most extensively used model, LIF-based SNNs. \item A Cross Convolutional Fusion (CCF) operation with a cross receptive field is proposed to make use of the associated information.
-It not only uses the benefit of convolution to minimize parameters but also integrates features from both temporal and channel dimensions in an efficient fashion. \item TCJA-SNN is simple and easy to implement, and consistently outperforms prior methods on static Fashion-MNIST \cite{xiao2017fashionmnist} datasets and neuromorphic N-Caltech 101 \cite{orchard2015nmnist}, CIFAR10-DVS \cite{li2017cifar10dvs}, DVS128 Gesture \cite{amir2017dvsg} datasets.
-Specifically, we achieve 82.5\% test accuracy on N-Caltech 101 dataset, substantially improving over the previously best 66.8\% accuracy.
+To the best of our knowledge, this is the first attempt to incorporate the temporal-channel attention mechanism into the most extensively used model, LIF-based SNNs. {\item A Cross Convolutional Fusion (CCF) operation with a cross-receptive field is proposed to make use of the associated information.
+It not only uses the benefit of convolution to minimize parameters but also integrates features from both temporal and channel dimensions in an efficient fashion. \item Experimental results show that TCJA-SNN outperforms previous methods on static and neuromorphic datasets for classification tasks.
+It also performs well in generation tasks. }

 \end{enumerate}